Oncology Department

 It can be challenging to realize the early stages of cancer in your pet.

 For pet parents, nothing is more unsettling than knowing that there is something wrong with your pet primarily because they are unable to articulate what is bothering them.
-In Veterinary medicine, we often remind our pet parents that it something can be going wrong on the "inside" that present no apparent problems on the "outside."
+In Veterinary medicine, we often remind our pet parents that something can be going wrong on the "inside" that presents no apparent problems on the "outside."

 This is why seeing your regular Veterinarian for wellness exams is so essential.
 Your Veterinarian wants to track your animal's weight, routine, and perform blood and lab work to make sure that your animal is healthy.